Wats and Wonders of Vietnam and Cambodia

 DAY 8

-Our peaceful morning on the bay begins at sunrise with a tai chi lesson on the sundeck.
-Feeling refreshed, we will then nourish our bodies with a Western-style breakfast or the option to taste Pho, a traditional Vietnamese food.
-We will have a bit of free time to explore Bai Tu Long Bay before sharing one more meal aboard the boat - a traditional Vietnam lunch, which will include a cooking demonstration.
-We'll then bid farewell Ha Long Bay and make our way back to Hanoi for an early afternoon flight to Cambodia.
+Afterward, there will be some free time to explore Bai Tu Long Bay before enjoying one final meal aboard the boat—a traditional Vietnamese lunch, which will include a cooking demonstration.
+We will then bid farewell to Ha Long Bay and make our way back to Hanoi for an early afternoon flight to Cambodia.

 DAY 9